CompRhys/aviary/README.md

 </h4>

-The aim of `aviary` is to contain multiple models for materials discovery under a common interface, overtime we hope to add more models with a particular focus on coordinate free deep learning models.
+The aim of `aviary` is to contain multiple models for materials discovery under a common interface, overtime we hope to add more models with a particularly focus on coordinate free deep learning models.

 ## `conda` Installation